bemafred/sky-omega-public/docs/e-clean/03-platform-dependence.md

 Modern .NET and C# are not uniquely capable in principle — but they are unusually well-suited in practice, because this intersection exists as a coherent, refactor-safe, tool-supported whole.
 For E-Clean, ergonomics is not optional; it is the condition that determines whether the architecture survives contact with reality.

+>The complexity of .NET Expression Trees and Reflection is encapsulated within the system's infrastructure.
+For the application developer, these features manifest as extended compiler intelligence.
+You don't write the reflection; you benefit from a system that 'understands' your code's intent as you type it.

 ## Origin of the architecture

 E-Clean & Semantic Architecture did not emerge as a theoretical comparison of platforms.
 It emerged from deliberate pressure-testing of the modern .NET and C# platform itself.